UofT-DSI/onboarding/onboarding_documents/key_contacts.md

 ### [Curtis Norman](mailto:curtis.norman@utoronto.ca)

-Curtis is responsible for overseeing the delivery of the DSI Data Science and Machine Learning Certificates.
+Curtis oversees the delivery of the DSI Data Science and Machine Learning Software Foundations Certificates.

 Contact Curtis for:

-* Certificate inquiries
+* Certificate feedback

+* For help navigating extenuating circumstances affecting completion of the learning modules

-* To address concerns or challenges you encounter in completing the certificate
+* To provide feedback on the curriculum or delivery of the Certificates

+* To inquire about joining the instructional team for the Certificates

 ## Learner Recruitment Officer, Professional Upskilling

 ### [Jennie Moe](mailto:jennie.moe@utoronto.ca)

-Jennie is the primary point of contact for prospective learners seeking our DSI Data Science and Machine Learning Certificates.
+Jennie is the primary point of contact for prospective and current participants looking to be upskilled for careers in data science and machine learning.

 Contact Jennie for:

 * Any administrative or logistical questions related to the certificate.

+* For help navigating completion of the learning modules

+* To inquire about your progress in the Certificate

 * If you’re unsure about who to contact for a specific issue.